- Select the appropriate language for the user interface (Click File > Settings and select the language.)

 - The examinee may take multiple photos until he or she is satisfied.

-- The examinee may move the Webcam to a better position in order to take an acceptable photo.
+- The examinee may move the Camera to a better position in order to take an acceptable photo.

-The examinee should remain undisturbed but under observation for the duration of the test, which will typically take 30-40 minutes.
+The examinee should remain undisturbed but under observation for the duration of the test, which will typically take 15-30 minutes depending on the type of test being administered.